-Social media and the sharing of GPS data online have increased the potential for sharing information about the pathways, both by the NCC and by external partners and the public.
-Opportunities exist to provide and collect real-time information on navigation, pathway condition, pathway user statistics and maintenance updates.
+Social media and the sharing of GPS data online have increased the potential for sharing information about the pathways, both from the NCC and from external partners.
+There are still possibilities to explore this with respect to providing real-time information on navigation, pathway condition, pathway user statistics and maintenance updates.